Life As a Licensing Examiner or Inspector

 Licensing Examiner or Inspector Required Skills

-When polled, Licensing Examiners and Inspectors say the following skills are most frequently used in their jobs:
+These are the skills Licensing Examiners and Inspectors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.